 - What have they seen? – It is likely that they will have seen an advert, a signboard, or internet listing.
 Find out what they have seen so you can track the effectiveness of your marketing and property promotions.

 - What is their inquiry? – This will in most cases be a particular property.
 You can then quote listing facts, prices, rents, and improvements.
 Ideally you will be escalating the inquiry to an inspection if they are suitably qualified, and can afford the listing given its facts, prices or rents.

 - Have they contacted other agents locally or seen other properties in the zone or precinct? – Make sure that you know this information early in any contact process.
 If you hold listing exclusivity, then they have to work through you to inspect the property.

 - What do they know about the local area? – See what they know about the location and the others properties on the market.
 They will be trying to do some comparisons so you want to have the answers regards other properties locally.

 - Location priorities – Certain locations will be more preferable than others, perhaps due to property improvements, transport, access, raw materials, and logistics etc… Get to the short list of priorities that they have for their property choices or selection.

 - Budget selection and timing – When do they want to find the ‘ideal’ property and what will be the timing of ‘change-over’?
 Timing can be important to a business relocating or a new investment so get to the timing facts that really impact their choices and priorities.
 Also ask the important ‘money’ related questions so you can understand that they really can afford the property they want in today’s conditions.

-So the important fact to remember here is when the telephone rings with a property inquiry, it is the start of a question and answer process.
+So the vital fact to remember here is that when the telephone rings with a property inquiry, it starts a question-and-answer process.
 You must control that activity in all ways possible for your client.